 Days 71-90: Conduct first citation review.
 Rerun all 10-15 target queries across all five engines.
 Document changes from baseline.
 Identify which queries show first appearances and which remain gaps.
 Prioritize content updates and additional third-party outreach based on findings.

-By Day 90, Perplexity and Grok citations for well-structured queries should be appearing.
+By Day 90, Perplexity and Grok citations for well-structured queries should appear.
 Gemini and Claude are likely beginning to surface your content.
-ChatGPT citations for competitive queries may or may not be appearing — this is expected, not a failure.
+ChatGPT citations for competitive queries may or may not show up, and that is expected, not a failure.
 The 90-day mark is a diagnostic checkpoint, not a finish line.

 Sources: